danielvlassov/COMP3005-A4Q1/README.md

 ## Functions
 - initializeDatabase() -> Drops existing table if exists (for testing), then populates the students table WITH DQL/DLL in the DB
 - getAllStudents() -> Displays all student records from the DB
 - addStudent(answers) -> Adds a new student to the database from CLI prompts
-- updateStudentEmail(answers) -> Updates the email of a student based on their ID
+- updateStudentEmail(answers) -> Updates the email of a student based on their ID (As per spec, graceful error when duplicate)
-- deleteStudent(answers) -> Removes a student from the database using their ID
+- deleteStudent(answers) -> Removes a student from the database using their ID (As per spec, graceful error when ID not found)
 - main() -> CLI flow